 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Coalition of Homeless Services Providers Through the outreach process, homelessness and homelessness prevention services were identified as a priority for the CDBG program.
+Continuum of Care Coalition of Homeless Services Providers Through the outreach process, homelessness and homeless prevention services were identified as a priority for the CDBG program.
 These services will complement the CoC Strategy.
 Contra Costa County Consortium Contra Costa County Department of Conservation and Development The cities of Antioch, Concord, Pittsburg and Walnut Creek and the County of Contra Costa have formed the Contra Costa HOME Consortium to cooperatively plan for the housing and community development needs of Contra Costa County.

-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Housing Element 2015- 2023 City of Pittsburg The new 2015-2023 Pittsburg Housing Element adopted on May 4, 2015 by City Council Resolution 15-13033, approved by the State Department of Housing and Community Development, was heavily consulted for all housing goals and objectives to assure unity and conformity.
+Housing Element 2015- 2023 City of Pittsburg Planning Department The new 2015-2023 Pittsburg Housing Element adopted on May 4, 2015 by City Council Resolution 15-13033, approved by the State Department of Housing and Community Development, was heavily consulted for all housing goals and objectives to assure unity and conformity.